apache/flink/docs/apis/batch/libs/gelly.md

 -----------

-The logic blocks with which the `Graph` API and top-level algorithms are assembled are accessible in Gelly as graph algorithms in the `org.apache.flink.graph.asm` package.
+The logic blocks with which the `Graph` API and top-level algorithms are assembled are accessible in Gelly as graph algorithms in the `org.apache.flink.graph` package.
 These algorithms provide optimization and tuning through configuration parameters and may provide implicit runtime reuse when processing the same input with a similar configuration.